Looking for the best things to do in Jamestown, NY? Check out this Jamestown weekend itinerary with the top things to do in Jamestown NY with kids.

 Jamestown, NY is a short drive from our home in Rochester, NY.
 It is under 3 hours making it a great spot for a weekend getaway.

-When we learned we were going to visit Jamestown I didn’t know what to expect.
-I started researching more about the area and knew that Lucy Ball was from there.
+When we started planning our visit to Jamestown I didn’t know what to expect.
+I started researching more about the area and knew that Lucy Ball was a famous resident of the area.

 Jamestown is also home to the National Comedy Center.
 The National Comedy Center opened in 2018 and has quickly made numerous top ten lists for the best museums in the USA.